ArmyBarber/kb/docs/Sources/Books/Book highlights/Class Struggle.md

 So political maturity allowing for alliances is on key thing, but shitty alliances (like feudalists against booj) are also decried.
 It has to be done intelligently

 ---
+What emerged in some sections of the communist movement was an unrealistic internationalism that tended to liquidate different national identities as mere prejudices. — location: [5152](kindle://book?action=open&asin=B01LWT8WL4&location=5152) ^ref-53823

+---
 idealism of practice—the view that, as a result of revolutionary class struggle, the material objectivity of different national interests would disappear. — location: [5349](kindle://book?action=open&asin=B01LWT8WL4&location=5349) ^ref-36862

 ---
 Just as it does not betoken the end of the state, so socialism does not entail either the disappearance of the market, or the fusion of the countries engaged in constructing a new social order into a community free of tensions and conflicts. — location: [5400](kindle://book?action=open&asin=B01LWT8WL4&location=5400) ^ref-34180

+---
+What cast a shadow of suspicion was the attitude adopted by the USSR along with the other great powers at Yalta, the ‘secret agreement dividing up spheres of influence among them, — location: [5405](kindle://book?action=open&asin=B01LWT8WL4&location=5405) ^ref-3284

 ---
 interests’.
 The influence of the national question had been decisive: ‘I don’t mean it was because of the ideological disputes; we no longer think that everything we said at that time was right.
 The basic problem was that the Chinese were not treated as equals and felt humiliated.
 However, we have never forgotten that in the period of our First Five-Year Plan the Soviet Union helped us lay an industrial foundation’. — location: [5407](kindle://book?action=open&asin=B01LWT8WL4&location=5407) ^ref-38010